Best Times for a Photo Session

 DAYTIME

-• typically uninspiring looking imagery that anyone can capture
+• typically uninspiring-looking imagery that anyone can capture

-• as the sun is high in the sky the drawbacks are harsh shadows especially in the eyes and on faces
+• as the sun is high in the sky the drawbacks are harsh shadows especially in the eyes and faces

 • bride & groom walking near the Tower Bridge in London